top of page

 I wanted to know what passed between Marketa and Hannah, but they avoided my questions as we went deeper into the forest.

 Hannah is gentler.
-She allowed herself to fall behind Marketa and walked with me.
-"Sometimes things come to pass that cannot be undone," she said.
+She allowed herself to fall behind Marketa and walked with me. ''Some things cannot be undone,'' she said. ''We handled things badly before.
+That history is like a tapestry that cannot be unwoven.''

-"But if she passes into the cave, you will be left alone," I said, and I was surprised to hear myself weeping slightly.
+''But you will be left alone,'' I said, and I was surprised to hear myself weeping slightly.
 Hannah put her arm around me.

-And I understood that, should we make it to the cave, I will likely depart from it alone.
+I have stopped speaking so much to them now.
+I must prepare myself, for I know now that, should we make it to the cave, I will depart from it alone.

 We have found the tree.
 The women of the clan instructed Hannah and Marketa to part here, taking two different paths through the forest.
 If they each follow the carved directions, they will find each other again.
 When they rejoin, they will know the direction in which to travel.